JackDougherty/book-life-in-west-hartford/README.md

-# book-tracey-wilson
+# book-life-in-west-hartford
-Life in West Hartford published with Bookdown
+Life in West Hartford, by Tracey M. Wilson, published with Bookdown